Landmark Victory

 4

-The bill included detailed provisions—implementation timelines, public comment periods, specific access requirements.
-Specificity defeated vague objections.
+The bill named implementation timelines, public comment periods, and specific access requirements.
+Specificity closes off the objections that kill vague proposals.

 5